bsovic23/klc-heat-map/README.md

 ## Deployed Application

-The deployed application can be seen at https://bsovic23.github.io/kls-heat-map/
+The deployed application can be found at https://bsovic23.github.io/kls-heat-map/

 ## Future Developments